nextweekscode/web-module-challenge-scope-and-closure/README.md

 3. Research the differences between functional programming and object oriented programming.
 Then, describe the pros and cons of functional programming vs object-oriented programming.
 This is a common interview question and great practice!

+Functional and Object-orienated- use different methods for storing and manipulating the data.

+Functional programming -data cannot be stored in objects and it can only be transformed by creating functions. object-oriented programming -data is stored in objects.

+Object-Orienated - it is hard to maintain objects while increasing levels of inheritence.
+Functional - always requires a new object and there for takes up a lot of memory.

+Functional programming is more WHAT WE ARE DOING.
+Object-orienated is more HOW WE ARE DOING.

+Functional programming - provides high performance in processing the large data for the applications.
+Object-oriented programming - is not good for big data processing.

 ## Resources

 📚 [Scope and Closures Guide](https://css-tricks.com/javascript-scope-closures/)